datastax/pulsar-3rdparty-connector/README.md

 #### Source Connectors

-Follow the example below to create config yaml file:
+Follow the example below to create a config yaml file:

 ```yaml
 tenant: "public"